breezeight/nicola_blog/_guides/html_css.markdown

 * https://developer.mozilla.org/en-US/docs/Web/CSS/position

+Once boxes are generated, the CSS engine needs to position them on the layout.
+In order to do that, it will use one of the following algorithm: normal, float, absolute

+The `normal flow` in which it will lay each box one after the other:

+* In a block formatting context, they are laid out vertically
+* in an inline formatting context, they are laid out horizontally
+* The normal flow is triggered when the CSS position is set to the value `static` or `relative`, and if the CSS `float` is set to the value `none`.
-* `static` (default): A static positioned element is always positioned according to the normal flow of the page.
+* when position is `static` (default): A static positioned element is always positioned according to the normal flow of the page.
+* when position is `relative`: positioned relative to its normal position (normal flow).
+The boxes are drawn with an offset defined by the top, bottom, left and right CSS properties.

+The `floats algorithm` which will extract the box from the normal flow and put it to the side of the containing box.

+The `absolute positioning` scheme in which a box is absolutely positioned within a coordinate system established by its containing element.
+An absolutely positioned element can cover other elements.
+The `position` property has one of these value:

 * `fixed`: is positioned relative to the browser window, and will not move even if the window is scrolled.
-* `relative`: positioned relative to its normal position (normal flow).
-The boxes are drawn with an offset defined by the top, bottom, left and right CSS properties.
+* `absolute`: boxes are entirely removed from the flow and don't interact with it at all.
+They are positioned relative to their containing block using the top, bottom, left and right CSS properties.
-* `absolute`

 Note: Elements that are positioned relatively are still considered to be in the normal flow of elements in the document.
 In contrast, an element that is positioned absolutely is taken out of the flow and thus takes up no space when placing other elements.